MatthewForrester/TVTower/docs/manual_en.md

 On the left are five coloured boards with different symbols attached.
 You can adjust the subscription levels there.
 The tooltip shows you which symbol belongs to which genre.
 The subscription levels differ in the time delay with which you receive the news.
 At 0 you don't receive any news in this genre.
 At 3 you receive it immediately, as soon as it's released.
 Likewise, subscription level 0 costs nothing, 3 costs the most.

 The game will also add news bit by bit, as allowed by the predetermined level of delay.
 The news can entice viewers from other stations, who can then also watch the other programmes on your channel.
 Something to watch out for is that the billing level is always based on the highest one which was set that day.
-So it's worth switching down just before midnight.
+So it's worth implementing cutbacks just before midnight.
 You don't need to worry if you switch through the levels.
 The financial change takes effect after a few seconds.

 If you click on the pinboard, then you come to the actual centrepiece: the supply of news - on the left - and those selected for transmission - on the right.